MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 GlobalConfig: This is a central structure that ties all of the other configurations together.
 It holds all the different mappings and configurations we need in one place.

 - Page Element Mapping: This allows us to map specific page elements (like buttons, text fields, etc.) to locators dynamically.
 This is useful for managing locators in a single place rather than hardcoding them in each test.
+**Note:** pageElementMappings is a variable or property, and it is expected to follow the type alias PageElementMappings.

 - Mock Data Handling: The mock payload mappings and configuration are used to mock API responses or server behavior during tests, ensuring that we can test without relying on actual server responses.